yyBeta/TEA/README.md

 ### Cite

-f you find *TEA* useful for your research, please consider citing the following paper:
+If you find *TEA* useful for your research, please consider citing the following paper:

 ```
 @inproceedings{tea,